One-on-One Education:

 Nutrition

-SDSU Well-being & Health Promotion offers free one-on-one nutrition education sessions.
+SDSU Well-being & Health Promotion has temporarily paused one-on-one nutrition education sessions.
+Please refer to our MOBI workshop page for additional resources.

 Nutrition education sessions are intended to be informative and interactive.
-Meet with a health educator to:
+Meet with a Registered Dietitian to learn more about:

 Refer to the “Menu” below, and come prepared to discuss 2 to 3 topics of interest to you.